SphericalCowww/CubicDoggo_07B/README.md

     # Modify pos_offset_quick, when settled, set pos_offset_quick=0 and set pos_offset accordingly into the EEPROM
     ros2 run my_toolbox_scs_workbench scanUpdateID_zeroing

+Or connect all the servos with IDs listed, update all their EEPROM at once with

+    ros2 run my_toolbox_scs_workbench scanUpdateAll_zeroing

 Remember to tune and record the pos_offset to set the servo at the correct default position (halfway between minimal and maximal ticks).

 To test 1 servo again, do,